EagerAI/fastai/cran-comments.md

-This is a ffirst submission of 'fastai' 2.0.0
+This is a first submission of 'fastai' 2.0.0

 ## Test environments